 In May 2020, the Company entered into Amendment No. 1 to the Royalty Agreement (the Amendment) with Clarus IV Galera Royalty AIV, L.P. (the Blackstone Purchaser).
+The Blackstone Purchaser is affiliated with Blackstone Life Sciences, the successor in interest to Clarus Ventures.
 The Amendment increased the Royalty Purchase Price by \$37.5 million, to \$117.5 million by increasing the fourth tranche from \$20.0 million to \$37.5 million and adding a new \$20.0 million tranche upon the achievement of an additional clinical enrollment milestone.
 The Company accounted for the Amendment as a debt modification and is amortizing fees paid to the Blackstone Purchaser related to the Amendment over the estimated term of the royalty purchase liability utilizing the effective-interest method.
+In June 2021, the Company received the new tranche (\$20.0 million) under the Amendment in connection with the enrollment of the first patient in a Phase 2b trial of rucosopasem in combination with SBRT in patients with locally advanced pancreatic cancer, which the Company refers to as the GRECO-2 trial.
+Also in June 2021, the Company completed enrollment in the ROMAN trial, thereby achieving the milestone associated with the fourth tranche (\$37.5 million) under the Amendment, which was received in July 2021.